-[An invention is commercially exploited if it is used commercially, even if the specifics of the invention are kept secret.
-For example, an inventor commercially exploits an invention by selling a product made using an invention or promoting a product embodying an invention, regardless of whether and when the public learns about the invention itself, and regardless of whether the inventor has attempted to keep the invention secret, including by imposing confidentiality obligations on observers.]
+To be a public use, [An invention is commercially exploited if it is used commercially, even if the invention also must have been ready for patenting at the timespecifics of the alleged public use.
+The invention is ready for patentingare kept secret.
+For example, an inventor commercially exploits an invention by selling a product made using an invention or promoting a product embodying an invention, regardless of whether and when there is reasonthe public learns about the invention itself, and regardless of whether the inventor has attempted to keep the invention secret, including by imposing confidentiality obligations on observers.]

-To be a public use, the invention also must have been ready for patenting at the time of the alleged public use.
-An invention is ready for patenting when (1) it is reduced to practice or (2) the inventor has prepared drawings or other descriptions of the invention sufficient to enable a person of ordinary skill in the art to make or use the invention.
-An invention is reduced to practice when the inventor(s) (1) constructed an embodiment or performed the process of the invention, and (2) determined that it would work for its intended purpose.
+To be a public use, the invention also must have been ready for patenting at the time of the alleged public use. believe it would work for its intended purpose.
+An invention is ready for patenting when (1) it is (1)-reduced to practice, or (2) when the inventor has prepared drawings or other descriptions of the invention sufficient to allowenable a person of ordinary skill in the art to make or use the invention.
+An invention is reduced to practice when it has been the inventor(s) (1) constructed an embodiment or performed within the seopeprocess of the patent claims invention, and (2) determined that it workswould work for its intended purpose.

-35 U.S.C. § 102(a)(1) (AIA); .
+35 U.S.C. § 102(a)(1) (AIA).:): .